streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## Existing proposals
 You can also look at [quest proposals waiting for implementation](https://github.com/streetcomplete/StreetComplete/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+quest%22).

-# Learn from an existing code
+# Learn from existing code

 ## Find a base
 Base the new quest on one that exists already.